smithy-lang/smithy/docs/source/spec/core/selectors.rst

     [trait|deprecated]

-Projected values from the :ref:`values-property` and :ref:`keys-property` are only considered present if they yield one or more results.
+Projected values from the :ref:`values-projection` and :ref:`keys-projection` are only considered present if they yield one or more results.

 The following example matches all shapes that have an ``enum`` trait,